What is a Career Episode Report?

 How to Choose the Three Career Episodes?

-According to some of our CDR writing experts, almost half of the battle is selecting topics for your Career Episodes.
-Engineers have to choose one of the four core occupational categories defined by the EA - Professional Engineer, Engineering Manager, Engineering Technologist and Engineering Associate.
+According to some of our CDR writing experts, almost half of the battle in writing the career episodes successfully is selecting the right topics for them.
+Engineers have to choose one of the four core occupational categories defined by the EA - Professional Engineer, Engineering Manager, Engineering Technologist, and Engineering Associate.
 The EA has listed specific competencies for each of the categories under their general description in its guidelines.
-In Career Episode Report, you must choose such CEs demonstrating that you have the skills and experience matching all the competency elements mentioned under the Engineering category of your choice.
+In a Career Episode Report, you must choose such CEs that demonstrate that you have the skills and experience matching all the competency elements mentioned under the Engineering category of your choice.

 Fundamental Tips to Write Career Episodes for the Engineers Australia